 Then they click onto a £300 suit they are interested in and the description just says “Grey two-piece suit”.
 Not only is this very unhelpful, but this gives the customer added frustration because you have not met their expectation, based on previous experience.

 Where this can potentially affect your search rankings is that customer experience matters to your customers – and this means it matters to Google, as it affects how users respond to your site.

 If you treat your customers in an off-handed manner such as we have just described, then they will shop elsewhere, and Google will take note!

 How customers respond to your site is something that will, in the long-term, affect your rankings.

-It is also worth noting that customer experience is about to become a whole lot more important to Google – as they announced at the end of May.
-For further information about this, check our companion article – Product page SEO for 2021.
+It is also worth noting that customer experience is about to become a whole lot more important to Google.
+For further information about this, check our companion article – Product page SEO for 2022.

 If your eCommerce site doesn’t have a blog page – it should.
 Even for online stores, a well-planned and written blog can generate many SEO benefits.
 Aside from being a source of regular fresh web content (which itself is a Google plus), you have an opportunity to write about our products outside of the description of them.

 It is here you can address some of the more informational searches that customers make at the start of their buying journey when they are researching.
 It is a great opportunity to connect with them at this early stage, prove yourself as a trusted authority and even use the blog to link directly to the product page.

 In this way, you are capturing attention and drawing customers into your selling funnel at an earlier stage.